ncbaral/testcafe-template/README.md

 ![demo](./.media/demo1.gif)

-## Benefit from TypeScript Strong Typing and Visual Studio Code IntelliSense to write tests that are aligned with the business
+## Benefit from TypeScript Strong Typing and Visual Studio Code IntelliSense to write tests that are aligned with the business requirement

 ![demo](./.media/demo3.gif)